gpadolina/TimeSeries-notes/TimeSeries/09 - DynamicRegressionModels.md

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/Deterministic%20trend.png)

 where nt is an ARIMA process with d = a.
 In the latter case, we can difference both sides.

+There is an implicit assumption with deterministic trends that the slope of the trend is not going to change over time.
+On the other hand, stochastic trends can change and the estimated growth is only assumed to be the average growth over the historical period, not necessarily the rate of growth that will be observed into the future.
+Consequently, it is safer to forecast with stochastic trends, especially for longer forecast horizon, as the prediction intervals allow for greater uncertainty in future growth.